Message in a TV commercial

 Ads that sell consumer products are increasingly using social messages to make a positive impression on their audiences.
-But is this a genuine change of heart or is it just all about cold, hard cash?
+But is this a genuine change of heart or is it just all about cash?

 When one thinks of a television commercial (TVC) selling something like jewellery or watches, one would not expect a social message to be bundled with it.
 Tears, laughter and other similar emotions are common in our 30 second ads now, and some are outstanding enough to remain in memory over the years.
 But a new trend is emerging — that of conveying a social message along with the push for the product itself.